carbon-language/carbon-lang/clang/docs/SanitizerCoverage.rst

 and B=>C were executed, but we still don't know if the edge A=>C was executed.
 Such edges of control flow graph are called
 `critical <http://en.wikipedia.org/wiki/Control_flow_graph#Special_edges>`_.
 The
-edge-level coverage (``-fsanitize-coverage=3``) simply splits all critical edges by introducing new dummy blocks and then instruments those blocks:
+edge-level coverage (``-fsanitize-coverage=edge``) simply splits all critical edges by introducing new dummy blocks and then instruments those blocks:

 .. code-block:: none